samirzjadhav/100-days-of-code/log.md

 ### Day 9: May 5 2022, Thursday

-**Today's Progress**: Day 9 of #100DaysOfCode.
-Today I learned about the effect of importance and origin on CSS specificity,  order of appearance, and how to calculate specificity.
+**Today's Progress**: Today I learned about the effect of importance and origin on CSS specificity,  order of appearance, and how to calculate specificity.

 I create a one-page web to practice and learn more about the above things.

 **Thoughts**: I'm able to consistently learn and practice more about CSS I want to keep this up.

+### Day 10: May 6 2022, Friday

+**Today's Progress**: Today I learned about various CSS class naming conventions, pseudo-classes, and a little about responsive web design.

+**Thoughts**: I will apply everything I learned today by building something.